 By 12:30 PM, we were back at the apartments.
 Tim and I decided to go to the beach for the rest of the afternoon.
-Don and Kristina wanted to walk around, explore the area and do some shopping.
+Don and Kristina wanted to walk along the Deerfield Beach Boardwalk, explore and do some shopping.

 We met back up around 5:30 PM to walk along the beach, watch the sunset and grab dinner.